 4. Tabnine - Best for Privacy-Conscious Developers

-Price: Free (basic) | Pro: $12/month | Enterprise: custom
+Price: 14-day free trial | Dev: from $12/month | Enterprise: custom

 Tabnine has been around longer than most tools on this list and has carved out a niche as the AI coding tool for developers and organizations with strict privacy and security requirements.
+Note: Tabnine discontinued its permanent free Basic plan in April 2025.
+You can try it with a 14-day free preview, but there is no ongoing free tier.

 The key differentiator is that Tabnine can run completely locally.
 Their AI models can run on your machine with no code ever leaving your network.
 For developers working in regulated industries, government contractors, or organizations with strict data policies, this is a significant advantage that no other mainstream tool matches.